lodi-g/CFP-EPITECH/README.md

-# SQL Injections with MongoDB
+# MongoDB exploitation - Injections

 *When the code is ugly, it is probably exploitable.*

 ## Introduction

 The code you are about to see *is ugly*.
-It was written as a demonstration to express how using Node.JS along with MongoDB is NO MORE secured than PHP if you don't care about securing it.
+It was written as a demonstration to express how using Node.JS along with MongoDB is NOT MORE secured than PHP if you don't care about securing it.
 Obviously, avoiding these security holes is very easy.
 See below for details.

 ## Summary